-In the late afternoon Patrick and I settled into the Glencoe Independent Hostel, run by Keith and Davina, where we enjoyed a cuppa.
+In the late afternoon Patrick and I settled into the hostel, run by Keith and Davina, where we enjoyed a cuppa.
 It’s an old building with plenty of different communal spaces and accommodation options which include caravans and cabins.
 We had a short but beautiful stroll to the well positioned Claggaig Inn for dinner with friends and their 7 year old triplets which was fun.
 We walked back to the hostel for a relaxing chat with young travellers from France and Switzerland in the cosy sitting room complete with a log fire for cooler weather.
 There’s a really impressive file with lots of information about local attractions including walks and wet weather activities that Davina and Keith (also a mountain tour guide) have painstakingly put together.
 There’s enough information to keep anyone busy for a couple of weeks!
 The spacious bunk room had great little individual charging points and reading lights which I’d admired and enjoyed before at Callander Hostel and which every hostel must surely be working towards with our increasing dependence on technology and its recharging needs.
 Slept brilliantly and never heard the youngsters creep in later that evening.
 It was our turn to creep out relatively early on Sunday morning……

 After breakfast we walked to the start of the race at the Red Squirrel Campsite just 300m from the hostel.
 Coffee, chocolate and other delicacies awaited us for a second breakfast.
 I stocked up whilst we were entertained by a piper and lined up according to our ability.
 The triplets, Aowyn, Indira and Sylva enjoyed meeting legend fell runner Angela Mudge before cheering Mum Lizzie, Patrick and me off at the start.
 Soon we were off and running up the Pass of Glencoe, along a lovely path leading to checkpoint 1 and cheers and cuddles from our little support team.
 Next the boggy bit where I followed Lizzie who made a great track through the bog, and soon we were onto the well made WHW path and up the Devil’s staircase.
 Beautiful views down into Loch Leven and before too long we were descending into Kinlochleven and checkpoint 2.
 Here I had more cheers and cuddles from the girls who were enjoying a climb with their Dad, Philip, at the Ice Factor.
 Through Kinlochleven we had another ascent before a long steady runable section.
 A well positioned feed station at 17 miles was appreciated and I managed to latch onto the group in front by virtue of a short stop.
 On this section there were lots of puddles and streams which I enjoyed running through to cool my feet down.
 At 20 miles we had the last fed station complete with port and cheese (I declined, though Patrick had accepted earlier) and it was a steady undulating run through the forest before a steep couple of miles down to the finish.
 Lots of cheering and a welcome sit down before a bus took us back to Glencoe.